sanity-io/sanity-template-astro-clean/README.md

 The following commands are meant to be run in **both** the `/app` and `/studio` folders.

 1. `npm install` to install dependencies
-2. `sanity init --env`, this will:
+2. `npm create sanity@latest init --env`, this will:

 - ask you to select or create a Sanity project and dataset
 - output a `.env` file with appropriate variables
-- _(use or `npm create sanity@latest --init env` if you don't have the CLI installed)_
+- _(or use `sanity init --env` if you have the CLI installed)_

 3. `npm run dev` to start the development server

 Your Astro app should now be running on [http://localhost:3000/](http://localhost:3000/) and Studio on [http://localhost:3333/](http://localhost:3333/).